This page consists of the following sections:

 Students who participate in any of the following programs that involve enrollment at another school are advised to contact the Financial Aid Office as soon as possible.
 There could be a delay in receiving funds since these programs usually require special handling.
 Increases to grants based on combined enrollment will not be disbursed until after the add/drop period at SSU has ended.

-If you are an undergraduate or a credential student and you are not enrolled full-time at SSU, required courses taken at another school through consortium or cross enrollment might meet the requirements to be considered in your overall enrollment status for the purpose of determining your eligibility for Pell Grant, Cal Grant Fee awards, Cal Grant B Stipend, Educational Opportunity Program Grant (EOPG), and/or TEACH Grant.
+If you are an undergraduate or a credential student and you are not enrolled full-time at SSU, required courses taken at another school through consortium, concurrent, or cross enrollment might meet the requirements to be considered in your overall enrollment status for the purpose of determining your eligibility for Pell Grant, Cal Grant Fee awards, Cal Grant B Stipend, Educational Opportunity Program Grant (EOPG), and/or TEACH Grant.
 You must be enrolled in at least 6 units at SSU for your combined enrollment to be considered.
-(Please Note: If you do not have one of the aforementioned grants in your award offer, consortium or cross enrollment will not result in any increase to your financial aid awards.)
+(Please Note: If you do not have one of the aforementioned grants in your award offer, combined enrollment will not result in any increase to your financial aid awards.)

 For combined enrollment, you must either be attending a school with which SSU has an existing consortium agreement or attending under the cross enrollment program or concurrent enrollment program.
 For your eligibility to be determined under consortium or cross enrollment, you must complete the Combined Enrollment Financial Aid Request form available at the Financial Aid Office counter on the first floor of Salazar Hall.